 ----------

-The museum's collection about the physical and cultural history of the Rocky Mountains and the people and animals who have lived there is extensive.
+The museum is not just about dinosaurs: The museum's collection about the physical and cultural history of the Rocky Mountains and the people and animals who have lived there is extensive.
 Its permanent exhibits include: Enduring Peoples, which chronicles the life of American Indians on the Northern Plains and near the Rocky Mountains; History of the Northern Rocky Mountain Region, whose inhabitants included Native Americans, fur traders, gold seekers, and white settlers from frontier days through World War II; Living History Farm, which includes the Tinsley House where costumed interpreters demonstrate life in a turn-of-the-century home; and the Taylor Planetarium, a 40 ft, 104-seat domed theater.

 The Museum of the Rockies Photo Archive is a preservation and research collection of historical photography from the Northern Rockies Region of Montana, Idaho, and Wyoming.
 The Archive collects and preserves photographs from the late 1860s to the 1980's that document the people, places, industry, and events of the region.